blue0x1/rosemary/README.md

 ---

-Rosemary deploys lightweight agents on remote hosts and transparently intercepts traffic at the kernel level: no proxy settings, no TUN/TAP devices, no proxychains.
-Once an agent connects, you reach its entire network as if you were directly on it.
+Rosemary transparently intercepts traffic on remote hosts at the kernel level: no proxy settings, no TUN/TAP devices, no proxychains.
+You reach the entire remote network as if you were directly on it.

 ---